Developer-Students-Club-MAIT/cool_code_snippets/challenges/Sudoku-BackTracking-C++.md

 bool findblank (int sudoku[9][9], int &row, int &col) //returns true if there is an unassigned value in grid {
-  // this function takes in a sudoku grid as an arguement
+  /* this function takes in a sudoku grid as an arguement
-  // and returns true if there exist an empty space in our grid.
+     and returns true if there exist an empty space in our grid. */

-  //declare row and col as global variables initially for proper functionality for (row = 0 ; row < 9; row++)
+  for (row = 0 ; row < 9; row++)
   {
     for (col = 0 ; col < 9; col++)